MicrosoftDocs/VBA-Docs/api/Excel.ProtectedViewWindow.SourceName.md

 # ProtectedViewWindow.SourceName property (Excel)

-Returns the name of the source file that is open in the specified  **Protected View** window.
+Returns the name of the source file that is open in the specified Protected View window.
 Read-only

 ## Syntax

 _expression_. `SourceName`

-_expression_ A variable that represents a '[ProtectedViewWindow](Excel.ProtectedViewWindow.md)' object.
+_expression_ A variable that represents a **[ProtectedViewWindow](Excel.ProtectedViewWindow.md)** object.

 ## Return value